sonic2kk/steamtinkerlaunch/README.md

 - [Editor Dialog](#Editor-Dialog)

 ### Settings Menu
-The Settings Menu consists of multiple separate submenus, where most be be reached via [Selection Menu](#Selection-Menu).
+The Settings Menu consists of multiple separate submenus, where most can be reached via [Selection Menu](#Selection-Menu).
 Tooltips give a basic description for every entry in all submenus.
 When **stl** was launched "standalone" via [Command Line](#Command-Line) the corresponding game will be started using the steam `-applaunch` parameter.

 #### Selection Menu
-There central menu is the Selection Menu from where all other submenus can be reached directly or indirectly.
+The central menu is the Selection Menu from where all other submenus can be reached directly or indirectly.
-*(Currently)* it has following options:
+*(Currently)* it has the following options:

 - **Exit** - Exit the program.
 If started from Steam game launch will be canceled as well
 - **GUI SETS** - Opens the submenu [Gui Settings Menu](#Gui-Settings-Menu) for several Gui related Settings